DanBennettDev/db.bounce/README.md

 	DATE:			24/01/2015
 	DESCRIPTION:	Multiple interacting Peter Blasser style "Bounds and Bounce" triangle oscillators.
+      			Overview:
-      			cursor, imagined as a ball moving along vector (s,s) with s defined by user
+      			- Imaginary balls moving along vector (s,s) with s defined by user per ball
-      			y component reverses sign when the cursor reaches bounds.
+      			- Y component reverses sign when the cursor reaches bound.
+      			- lower bound of ball n is location of ball n-1 upper bound of ball n is location of ball n+1
-      			At fixed bounds (-1..1) behaviour for a single voice instance is as normal, crude (non bandlimited ) triangle oscillator.
-But then why would you use it that way? for want of a more meaningful value, rate input is the pitch for that specific case
+      			- At fixed bounds (-1..1) behaviour for a single voice instance is as normal, crude (non bandlimited ) triangle oscillator. for want of a more meaningful value, rate input scaled as the frequency of the fixed bounds (-1...1) case.
       			Works on Max 6 & higher, 32 and 64 bit.

 	Version:		0.3